China faces increased economic risks in second half: state planner

 “But to achieve growth goals in consumption, outstanding total social financing and urban disposable income will require bigger effort.”

-China’s economy is already starting to cool even before the trade fallout bites, with investment growth at a record low and consumers turning more cautious about spending.
+Weighed down by rising financing costs, China’s economy was already starting to cool even before the trade dispute with Washington escalated, with investment growth at a record low and consumers turning more cautious about spending.

 Spurring domestic demand is a priority as exports are likely to weaken sooner or later, but rising property prices are adding to household debt and leaving consumers with less to spend.
 Disposable income in China is also growing at a softer rate.